lsantos2000/asp-net-webapi-blazor-frontend/README.md

-# GameStore - Blazor
+# GameStore - Blazor Frontend

-This repository contains a solution that integrates an ASP.NET Web API backend (GameStiore Backend) with a Blazor frontend.
+This repository contains a solution that integrates an ASP.NET Web API backend (GameStore Backend) with a Blazor Frontend.

 GameStore Backend is an ASP.NET Core application that manages a collection of games and genres.
 The backend project demonstrates the use of Entity Framework Core for database operations.
+Checkout this backend here: https://github.com/lsantos2000/sap-net-webapi-backend.git

-Code based, and modified for demo purposes, on the source code of the YouTube video "ASP.NET Core Full Course For Beginners" by Julio Casal at https://dotnetacademy.io, see https://www.youtube.com/watch?v=AhAxLiGC7Pc.
+Code based, and modified for demo purposes, on the source code of the YouTube video "ASP.NET Core Full Course For Beginners" by Julio Casal at https://dotnetacademy.io, see https://www.youtube.com/watch?v=AhAxLiGC7Pc and https://www.youtube.com/watch?v=RBVIclt4sOo

 ## Table of Contents